pimoroni/inky/README.md

 ## Inky wHAT

-[Inky wHAT](https://shop.pimoroni.com/products/inky-what) is a 400x300 pixel e-paper display available in red/black/white.
+[Inky wHAT](https://shop.pimoroni.com/products/inky-what) is a 400x300 pixel e-paper display available in red/black/white, yellow/black/white and black/white.
 It's got tons of resolution for detailed daily todo lists, multi-day weather forecasts, bus timetables and more.

 # Installation